-At the start of Year 9 students begin the GCSE Mathematics course, following the Edexcel Linear Specification.
+At the start of Year 9, students begin the GCSE Mathematics course, following the Edexcel Linear Specification.
 All students are placed into a group appropriate to their ability and GCSE targets.
-The expectation is that Set 1 - 5 will enter for the Higher Tier (Grades 4 to 9) and Set 6 - 9 enter for the Foundation Tier (Grades 1 to 5).
-However, in Year 9 the middle groups (Set 3-6) are taught an intermediate course so that access to the Higher Tier is not limited at this stage.
-The sets are kept flexible depending upon the progress of students.
+Sets 1&2 on both sides of the year will study the higher course and Sets 4&5 will study the foundation course.
+Set 3 will study an 'intermediate' course in Year 9 to avoid limiting access to the higher tier and these groups will then be divided into higher/foundation in Year 10.
+These sets are kept flexible depending upon the progress of students.